elementary/website/docs/learning-the-basics.md

 To add an app to the Dock, drag and drop it from the Applications Menu or secondary-click an open app's icon and choose **Keep in Dock**.
 To remove an app from the Dock, drag it off and drop it in an empty space on your desktop or secondary-click the icon and uncheck **Keep in Dock**.
 Drag and drop apps on the Dock to rearrange them.

 By default, the Dock hides off the bottom of the desktop when an app is maximized or overlaps it.
-Push your mouse cursor against the bottom-center of the desktop to reveal and use the Dock when its hidden.
+Push your mouse cursor against the bottom-center of the desktop to reveal and use the Dock when it's hidden.

 You can customize the dock's size and behavior in **[System Settings](#system-settings)** → **Desktop** → **Dock & Panel**.